Gold Member, Machine Learning Overview

 Training the Autoencoder

-Next, let’s train the autoencoder on a synthetic 3D dataset.
+Next, we train the autoencoder on a synthetic 3D dataset.
 In unsupervised learning tasks, the model is trained to reproduce its input.
 Therefore, the same data is used as both the input and the target.

-X_train = [...] # generate a 3D dataset
+X_train = [...] # Generate a 3D dataset

 history = autoencoder.fit(X_train, X_train, epochs=500, verbose=False)